 Collecting ducts (for urine formation)

-The kidneys are two bean-shaped organs found right below the rib cage, one on each side of the spine, each roughly the size of a hand.
+The kidneys are two bean-shaped organs located on either side of the spine, just below the rib cage.
+Each is approximately the size of a clenched fist.

 A muscular, movable organ located in the mouth, responsible for: